lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 <a name="domain-name"/>

 ### Add Domain Name
 How boring and annoying is to always remember an IP address?
 Enter [domain names](https://en.wikipedia.org/wiki/Domain_name)!
 For the current purpose, there's no point though in spending any money to own a fancy domain.
 Head instead to [Freenom World](http://www.freenom.org) to grab a free one!
 The catch here is that the choice of [Top-Level Domain](https://en.wikipedia.org/wiki/Top-level_domain) is restricted in the set: *tk*, *ga*, *ml*, *cf* and *gq*.
+Moreover, the free offer lasts for one year only, but it is renewable.
+Notice that no credit card is required.

 Anyway, once you're on the *Freenom* landing page:
-  - look for a domain name you like, and make sure it is actually free of charge, as some combinations with the five above TLDs are subscription based.
+  - look for a domain name you like, and make sure it is actually free of charge, as some combinations with the five above TLDs are not.
   - click `Get it Now`, and then move to the checkout page.
   - Once there, click first `Use DNS`, then the tab `Use your own DNS`, and in the two textboxes labelled with `Nameserver` insert respectively:
     - `ns1.digitalocean.com`
     - `ns2.digitalocean.com`
+  - if you prefer, use the select box in the upper right to extend your free period up to 12 months
   - Go on and complete the sign up and checkout processes.

-Once you own a domain, head to the [Digital Ocean](https://cloud.digitalocean.com/) website, then:.
+Once you own a domain, head to your account on the [Digital Ocean](https://cloud.digitalocean.com/) website, then:
   - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`
   - in the textbox with the placeholder `Enter domain` write the domain name you've just *bought*
   - from the listbox on the right choose the project that include the server you want to apply the domain to
-  - finally click `Add Domain`, and the domain should appear in the list below.
+  - finally click `Add Domain`, and you should be moved to the *DNS record* page (if not, and you've instead been routed on the list of domains, click the domain you want to manage):
-  - click on that new domain link, then:
     - in the `HOSTNAME` textbox enter `@`
     - in the `WILL DIRECT TO` textbox choose the server to associate with that
     - finally click `Create Record`
   - repeat the last two steps after entering the string `www` in the `HOSTNAME` textbox

 Now you should simply wait from a few seconds to a few hours, depending on how fast the global sytem will update your changes, and if you head to [http://hostname]() you should see the same content as [http://ip_address]().
 Currently, though, the only content you can check is the *Webmin* service, but we'll soon add lots of bells and whistles!